mincong-classroom/containers/docs/lab-1.md

 ### 1.5 Building the JAR in Docker

-In the previous step “1.2 Define a Dockerfile”, the JAR file wasn’t part of Docker build.
+In the previous step “1.2 Define a Dockerfile”, the JAR file wasn’t part of the Docker build.
 Can you refactor the Dockerfile, so that you build the JAR when building the Docker image?

+> [!TIP]
-> Hint: this is called a multi-stage build.
+> This is called a multi-stage build.
 You can use
 > `COPY --from=${ANOTHER_IMAGE}` to copy the artifact built by another
 > image.
 For example, you can copy the JAR file from a Maven image, and
 > paste it to a JDK image.
 See more informations in